-The well-defined your audience, the greater impact your content will have.
-Identify your audience as specifically as possible, and then create your content geared directly to that audience.
+You’ll have a greater impact online with a well-defined audience.
+Identify your audience by being as specific as possible, then create content geared directly to them.

-For greatest impact, consider which content types work best for your audience and your budget.
-Hone in on two or three specific tactics that you can do well on a consistent basis.
+Although there are many different forms of content marketing available, you shouldn’t partake in them all.
+In fact, you should consider which content types work best for your audience and your budget.
+Choose two or three that you can do well on a consistent basis.
 These can include:

 - Blog posts

-Again, the point here is to choose platforms so that they tie directly to your goals.
-Focus on the networks that will make the greatest impact on your bottom line.
+The key is to choose platforms and networks that tie directly to your goals.
+Focus on the networks that make the greatest impact on your bottom line.

 6. Listen to Your Audience

 Before you start publishing content, you should understand what your audience is looking for to tailor your content to their specific needs.
 Gather this information by: